 What is wrong with the fingerprint?

-A while ago we were developing an application for a fortune 500 company, which wanted to secure a mobile app containing vital data with the built in fingerprint reader on iPhone and Android Devices.
+A while ago, we were developing an application for a fortune 500 company, which wanted to secure a mobile app containing vital data with the built-in fingerprint reader on iPhone and Android Devices.

 Let’s take a sneak peek at how fingerprint readers work.

-How does the Fingerprint reader work?
+How does a Fingerprint reader work?

 Exploiting the fingerprint